Prince Harry, Meghan Markle Make First Official Joint Tour

-(LONDON) — Hundreds of royal fans, some carrying British and American flags, lined the streets of Nottingham on Friday in hopes of catching a glimpse of Prince Harry and his fiancee, Meghan Markle, on their first official visit together.
+(LONDON) — Hundreds of royal fans, some carrying British and American flags, lined the streets of Nottingham on Friday in hopes of catching a glimpse of Prince Harry and his fiancee, Meghan Markle.

 The trip is the first official engagement for Harry and the American actress since they announced earlier this week that they would wed.
 They plan to tour Britain in the next six months to give Markle an opportunity to learn about the country before their wedding at St. George’s Chapel at Windsor Castle.